gmmorris/meze-docs/componentization.md

 **Big bags of instruction rather than atomic declarative pipes** Instructions may be easy to follow, but not always easy to understand.
 They usually describe *what* is done, rather than *why* and *how*.
 This means that the developers are left to figure out the *why* themselves.
 We've all found ourselves doing this, often referring to it as *reverse engineering our own code* and we often end up misinterpreting the *why*.

-**Terrible dependency chains reducing our ability to make atomic components** We often find it hard to make truly atomic pieces of code as they have an inherent *need* for a piece of data or operation that is the concern of another piece of the code.
+**Complex dependency chains reducing our ability to make atomic pieces of code** We often find it hard to make truly atomic pieces of code as they have an inherent *need* for a piece of data or operation that is the concern of another piece of the code.
 This dependency will always exist in a complex system, but in the absence of a clear API for bridging these dependencies without creating a cohesive coupling between the two pieces of code, this can lead to dependency chains which are hard to reconcile.

 **Trying to predict the future**